helske/seqHMM/README.md

 Maximum likelihood estimation via EM algorithm and direct numerical maximization with analytical gradients is supported.
 All main algorithms are written in C++ with parallel computation support via OpenMP.

+When using the package, please cite:

+Helske, Satu and Helske, Jouni (2019).
+Mixture hidden Markov models for sequence data: the seqHMM package in R. *Journal of Statistical Software, 88*(3). [doi:10.18637/jss.v088.i03](http://dx.doi.org/10.18637/jss.v088.i03)

 If you find bugs, please add a new issue here in GitHub.
 You can also contact Satu Helske (firstname.lastname@utu.fi) or Jouni Helske (firstname.lastname@jyu.fi).
 We would be happy to hear your feedback.

 The package is available on CRAN.
 Istall it via